 Great Wolf Lodge Review Sandusky, Ohio

-This is a Great Wolf Lodge Review Sandusky, Ohio near Lake Erie by Cedar Point.
-Great Wolf Lodge is an amazing family resort that packs every square foot with fun.
-We were treated with kindness from check-in through check-out.
-As Disney aficionados, we are spoiled by excellent customer service and magical vacation experiences.
-However, Great Wolf Lodge did not disappoint.
+Great Wolf Lodge Sandusky is a fantastic family resort that packs every square foot with fun.
+The staff is overflowing with kindness from check-in through check-out.
+Disney spoils us with excellent customer service and magical vacation experiences.
+However, Great Wolf Lodge for toddlers did not disappoint.

 Great Wolf Lodge Check-in

-Our suite came with a balcony and two double beds with a fold-out sofa.
+Our suite came with two double beds with a fold-out sofa.
 Always a fan of the great outdoors, the balcony was a welcome addition.
-The room was clean, except for under the bed.
-There was a misplaced toy from a prior guest.
+The room was not up to my standards for hotel hygiene, with some suspect dust bunnies under the bed and a misplaced toy from a prior guest.
 The bathroom was clean, but the wallpaper appeared to be peeling.
 It seems like some renovations may be due.

 The Water Park